 App acting up on your Fire tablet?
 Fret not!
-Find out below instead how to force close apps on Kindle Fire and effectively re-start them.
+Find out here instead how to force quit an app on Kindle Fire and effectively re-start it.

 First, How to Talk about Clouds and the Sky

 Is it partly cloudy or partly sunny?
 Do we count the clouds in the sky or the minutes in the sun?
 Does this cloud look like an orca’s fin or like fifth an okta?

 Well, these shall wait for another sunny day; for now, let us clear the Kindle Fire sky of cloudy apps and slash its okra (possibly increasing app speed to boot):

 How to Force Quit an App on Kindle Fire

 To force-quit any app on Kindle Fire so you can truly restart it:

 - Open the Settings app on your Kindle Fire.

 - Now tap Manage All Applications.